Starting Plants from Seeds on a Budget

 As soon as we decided to venture into the seed-growing business, I headed to my seed catalogs to start purchasing my seeds.

-I had heard that Johnny’s Selected Seeds was a quality seed company so that is where I started.
+I had heard that Johnny’s Selected Seeds was a quality seed company and had the best seeds so that is where I started.

 I have a combination of annual flowers and vegetables.

-Once I have more experience with this, I will do my research about how I can harvest my own seeds from my plants in the fall and save even more money going forward.
+Once I have more experience with this I am hoping to harvest even more of my own seeds from my plants in the fall and save even more money going forward.

-I used an Organic Seed Starter Potting Mix and added about two tablespoons to each of my seed cups.
+I used an Organic Seed Starting Potting Mix and added about two tablespoons to each of my seed cups.
 Then I made a little hole in the center with the handy tool that came with my trays.
-Into the hole, I dropped in a seed.
+Into the hole, I dropped a seed.
+You can however just use peat moss as a growing medium to start your seeds.
+You can’t use something like top soil to start a seed as it’s too heavy for the young plants to push through.

-I had some seeds that were really small seeds and it was hard to grab just one seed so they may have gotten two seeds in each hole.
+I had some really small seeds and it was hard to grab just one seed so they may have gotten two seeds in each hole.
 As they grow I will just thin out the weaker ones and leave the strongest seedling.
-I probably should find an old tweezers to help with my planting.
+I also found an old tweezer to help with my planting.

 Once the seeds were in the holes, I gently covered them back up with the potting soil and then using a spray bottle I sprayed each cup well.
 The water in my spray bottle is warm as I’ve been keeping it on the shelve under the grown lights.